The Strava iOS app relies upon on-location services, which require extra battery power beyond what would be used when the phone is in standby mode.

 - Email sync and periodic message retrieval

-Strava Beacon, Strava Live Segments, and Audio Announcements require cellular data so these features will not work in airplane mode and could contribute to battery drain.
+Strava Beacon and Strava Live Segments require cellular data so these features will not work in airplane mode and could contribute to battery drain.
 Consider disabling these features if you're hoping to conserve battery.